 • Books may have first been written and published in another culture and then published in the U.S.

 • Some books were first written in another language and then translated into English; those books are indicated with the designation TR under Global setting and the original language noted.

-• Paired books where students read the CC text, alongside a contemporary global book that has a similar theme and complexity.
-Everyone reads both books and make connections across the texts.
+• Paired books where students read a classic text alongside a contemporary global book that has a similar theme.

 • Global nonfiction books can be paired with fiction to provide informational context for the story.

-• These lists are set up around easy-to-read books, wordless books, and picturebooks due to the difficulty of locating global books that fit the complexity levels for K-1.
+• These lists are set up around easy-to-read books, visual narratives, and picturebooks due to the difficulty of locating global books that fit the complexity levels for K-1.

 • Many of the global books in the Grade Level 2-3 lists are excellent read alouds for K-1.